-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Scott is shown as a purple triangle. (analysis methodology)
+Scott is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Scott sponsored bills primarily in these issue areas:

 Government Operations and Politics (27%) Law (22%) Crime and Law Enforcement (12%) Environmental Protection (10%) Housing and Community Development (7%) Social Welfare (7%) Labor and Employment (7%) Armed Forces and National Security (7%)

 Some of Scott’s most recently sponsored bills include...

 - S. 2784 (95th): Immigration and Nationality Act Amendments

 - S. 2205 (95th): A bill to terminate the authorization for the Delaware Bay to Cape ...

 - S. 1767 (95th): Federal Officials Antidefamation Act

 - S. 1681 (95th): A bill to amend the Communications Act of 1934 in order to ...